giulianok/learning-journey/Utility Problems/README.md

-# Utility Problems
+### Utility Problem

-These are basic problems where we have simple, small, easy algos to solve them.
+A utility problem is a problem that you should know and solve quickly, you don't really need to think.
+These problems are things that "we use every day", for example, reverse a linked list.

-Called them Utility Problems because we need to know them no matter what because they are very useful to solve medium/bigger problems.
+We need to know them no matter what because they are very useful to solve medium/bigger problems.

+To be successful in any interview, you should know all of them! and solve them quickly!